wsharpe41/wsharpe41.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a recent graduate with a Master's from MIT in Environmental Engineering.
-I'm interested in the intersection of data science, computer science and environmental engineering, and I'm currently looking for a job in the field.
-Currently I'm working on many small projects in the climate space which are available on my [projects page](/projects/) and [repositories page](/repositories/).
-Previously I worked in the defense industry as a model-based systems engineer at Lockheed Martin and GDIT.
+Hello!
+I'm a data engineer with State Farm, interested in the intersection of data science, computer science and environmental engineering.
+I have previous experience in professional research at the Atmospheric Science Investigator Led Processing System (ASIPS), and academic experience from my Master's in Environmental Engineering from MIT.
+Outside of my full time position I'm currently working small projects in the climate space which are available on my [projects page](/projects/) and [repositories page](/repositories/).

-At MIT my thesis was on Low-Cost Air Quality Monitoring.
-I developed a theoretical model to predict PM composition using an array of low-cost instruments and love to learn more about anything AQ.
-Please reach out if you have any questions about my work or want to collaborate on a project.

-My core technical competencies include Python, Machine Learning, Java, and SQL.
-I'm familiar with the Python data science ecosystem and am currently learning more about JavaScript and web development.
-I'm also familiar with the Agile development process and have experience working in a team environment.
+I'm looking to get involved in larger scale open-source projects involving climate change, so please reach out if you have anything you think I might me able to help with!
+My core technical competencies include Python, Machine Learning, SQL and the Geospatial Toolkit.